amanbutnot/Kross/README.md

 ## License

-Kross is available under the Apache License 2.0.
+Kross Clipboard is available under the Apache License 2.0.
 See the [LICENSE](LICENSE) file for more info.